AionNext/BizCod/Programming Guide/Logic.md

  ```

  This statement will set the `status` of `customerProfile` to `GOLD` if the income is al teast 200000.
- In the folowing example, If statement will set the status to `REGULAR" if the income is less than 200000.
+ In the folowing example, If statement will set the status to `REGULAR` if the income is less than 200000.

 ```js